grace-notes/website/contents/topics/genealogy.md

 ---
 title: "Genealogy of Jesus Christ"
 pdf: "genealogy.pdf"
-description: "Genealogy of Jesus Christ - [PDF] the complete listing of all the forbears of Jesus, from Adam to Joseph and Mary."
+description: "Genealogy of Jesus Christ -  the complete listing of all the forbears of Jesus, from Adam to Joseph and Mary."
 template: lesson.jade
 ---